Can ghee be used for diabetics?

 Effect of ghee on the Glycemic Index (GI) of food

 The glycemic index of any food item is a measure of how rapidly it causes our blood sugar levels to rise.
 It ranges from 0 to 100.
-High glycemic index foods ( carbohydrate and sugar-rich food ) get digested and absorbed quickly, leading to an increase in the blood sugar level.
+High glycemic index foods ( processed carbohydrate and processed sugar ) get digested and absorbed quickly, leading to an increase in the blood sugar level.

 On the other hand, food items rich in fibre, protein or fat raise the sugar level rather gradually and hence have a low GI value.
 Ghee is amongst one of these.
 The omega-3 fatty acids and antioxidants in ghee help in maintaining cardiac and neural health, and increase the count of healthy bacteria in the gut and stomach.
 This leads to increased immunity as well.